wesleytian/blog/content/2019/gpa.md

 > If you don't believe in yourself, nobody else will. – Me

 During my junior year of high school, when everybody else was trying the hardest that they have ever tried, I was on the verge of being put on academic probation.
 I ended the first semester of junior year with a 1.95 / 4.00 GPA.
-For those who aren't familiar with the GPA scale, 1.95 is equal to a C+ (77%-79%).
+For those who aren't familiar with the GPA scale, 1.95 is equal to a C- (73%-70%).

 <img src="/gpa/transcript.jpeg" alt="High school junior year transcript"
     title="I wasn't kidding." width="60%" height="60%" class="center"/>